future3004/Health-And-Fitness-App/README.md

 CSE3310 Group 4 Team Project

 # Instructions:
-Git clone from the url to access the project code.
+1. Git clone from the url to access the project code.

-Run on your local machine via Android Studio.
+2. Run on your local machine via Android Studio.

-Navigate to Sign up page and create an account
+3. Navigate to Sign up page and create an account.

-Login with account and enjoy our App!
+4. Login with account and enjoy our App!